Housing Justice

 Fact Sheet

-In response to the pandemic, mortgage servicers increasingly rely on streamlined foreclosure prevention reviews that lack homeowner protections.
+Mortgage servicers increasingly rely on streamlined foreclosure prevention reviews that lack homeowner protections.
 Holding conferences to review options before a foreclosure will prevent unnecessary displacement and costly foreclosures.
-This legislation will require servicers to provide accurate loan information to homeowners and engage in foreclosure prevention conferences, where servicers and homeowners must make good faith efforts to find reasonable alternatives to foreclosure.
+This legislation would establish a statewide Foreclosure Prevention Program to require servicers to participate in pre-foreclosure mediation with homeowners to explore alternatives to foreclosures.

 This bill will provide legal representation for tenants facing eviction and owner-occupants of 1 to 3-family homes seeking possession of their only home, who receive public benefits or are at or below 80% of the area median income.